-Children in second and third grade may purchase snacks at lunchtime.
+Children in third grade may purchase snacks at lunchtime as the year progresses.
 Please be sure that your child has a clear understanding about what he or she is to buy.
 Snacks are available at specific times and children are called to purchase these items only after they have had sufficient time to eat their main meal.